kuldeepJadhav/steroids/_posts/project_configuration/2013-09-02-splashscreens.markdown

 platforms: Android, iOS
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/3-user-interface-and-design/contents/73-configuring-splashscreens).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/supersonic/guides/ui/splashscreen/).